Azure-Samples/azure-serverless-workshop-team-assistant/6-scheduler-bot/README.md

 1. A Function is called to calculate availability in calendars
 1. A response is returned to the user with available times

+To simplify the lab we already have a Google account setup with 2 users whos calendars we are going to look into.
+However, the lab could work with any number of google calendars - as long as you have an account that can access them.
+The Google API requires you reference the calendar by the calendar ID, like `azureserverlessdemo@gmail.com` would be the main calendar for that account.
+In a real-world solution we would likely store a "friendly name" for the calendar - but for the purpose of simplicity we will keep the full calendar ID for this module.

+First let's build a function that can calculate available timeslots after recieving a list of scheduled appointments.
+This function will find all timeslots during a day between 8am and 5pm.

 ## Building the function

+Let's build a function to find available time slots when the schedule is hard-coded in.

 1. In your function app on your machine, create a new javascript function called `SchedulerBot`
     * `func new` -> `JavaScript` -> `HttpTrigger`